A reliable watering can is a must-have item when caring for plants inside your home and in your garden.

-Determine whether you use the watering can indoors or outdoors, as well as which type of plants you water and how many.
+"You should choose a watering can by deciding on what you need to water with it and whether or not you plan on using it for your outdoor or indoor plants," says Stark.
 For outdoor use, a one- or two-gallon watering can with a rose gives you the most flexibility to water container plants and established plants in garden beds, as well as tender young plants and seedlings.
 For outdoors, choose a break-proof lightweight material.
 For indoors, you can pick a watering can with a smaller capacity and a design you like.
 But make sure it has a long spout, so you can water plants without spilling.

 This article was updated by Lexi Dwyer, a freelance writer and product reviewer for The Spruce since 2019, who compiled the current roundup based on exclusive results from our testers at The Lab.
 The watering cans were all chosen based on their design, ease of use, effectiveness, size, durability, and value.

 For additional information, Lexi spoke to master gardener, interior designer, and home improvement expert Jen Stark, founder of Happy DIY Home.
 Stark was able to provide clear-cut advice on what to look for when choosing a watering can, and what styles and materials work best in different types of situations.